Language-Research-Technology/ldaca-website/content/resources/general-resources/projects-case-studies/index.md

 <ContactBox
-  heading="Interested in contributing to LDaCA?" description="Do you have data, expertise, or resources you'd like to share?
+  heading="Interested in contributing to LDaCA?" description="Do you have data, expertise or resources you'd like to share?
 We'd love to hear from you." buttonText="Get in touch" buttonLink="/contact/"
 />